edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 [^2]: Some purists may consider this a technological anachronism.
 Client-side image maps were first introduced in HTML 3.2, which was published in 1997, whereas Liesbet's ["what's new" page](https://ziklies.home.xs4all.nl/new.html) shows that most of the site's development activity took place between early 1995 and late 1997.
 This could be a problem for users who want to view the site in a period browser (e.g. inside an emulated environment), which may not support client-side image maps.

 [^3]: Actually as a composite of 3 images.

-[^4]: I later found out these images are still present on the live site (but since they are not referenced by any of its pages they aren't picked up by a web crawl).

 [^5]: Under Linux this is simply a matter of issuing a command like `chmod 755 barbie.cgi`.